daxida/poly2mono/README.md

 Converts polytonic to monotonic.

 Uses tkinter for the interface.
-If you don't need it, just run poly2mono directly onto your string text.
+If you don't need it, just run poly2mono in `poly2mono.py` directly onto your text.

-Like https://www.translatum.gr/converter/p2m/polytonika-se-monotonika.php but with no character limitations and with less mistakes.

-Translatum may still be a good option if you don't care too much about occasional typos and don't plan to use it on big texts.

 ## Setup

-Requires tkinter `py -m pip install tk`
+Requires tkinter so you may have to `pip install tk`.

 ## Run

-Just run `py main.py` (Windows) on the root of this repo.

-You will see a window to put your text and a button to remove the polytonic.
+- `python3 main.py` for the window interface, as shown in the picture.
+- `python3 test.py` for the unittests.
+- `python3 utils/create_dictionary.py` to update the current dictionary.

 <img src="https://github.com/daxida/poly2mono/blob/master/example.png" style="width: 50%; height: 50%">

 ## Logic

 The whole program is nothing but a chained replacement of key value pairs dumped in dictionary.json.

 The building process is based on the insertion order of the final dictionary: